bensu1013/swift-tableViewFinal-lab-ios-0916/README.md

 			2. Mars is home to the tallest mountain in the solar system.
 			3. Pieces of Mars have fallen to Earth.
 4. You will need to call `generatePlanetInfo()` to fill in the `planets` property.
 You can call this from an overriden `viewDidLoad()` method.
 Don't forget to call `super.viewDidLoad() first!
-5. Implement `numberOfSectionsInTableView(_:)`.
+5. Implement `numberOfSections(in:)`.
 There is only one section in this table view.
 6. Implement `tableView(_:numberOfRowsInSection:)`.
 The number of rows is equal to the number of planets tracked by this class.
-7. Implement `prepareForSegue(_:sender:)`.
+7. Implement `prepare(for:sender:)`.
 This method first needs to get the destination view controller using `segue.destinationViewController` and cast it to a view controller of type `FactTableViewController`.
 It then needs to get the index path for the selected row, and grab the correct planet from the `planets` property.
 Finally, it should set the `planet` property of the destination view controller to the selected planet.
 (If you need help, take a look at the previous labs and lessons for hints on how to implement this method properly.)

-For now, we'll skip the implementations of the remaining table view source method, `tableView(_:cellForRowAtIndexPath:)`, since that requires `PlanetTableViewCell` to be implemented, which, in turn, requires some work in Interface Builder.
+For now, we'll skip the implementations of the remaining table view source method, `tableView(_:cellForRowAt:)`, since that requires `PlanetTableViewCell` to be implemented, which, in turn, requires some work in Interface Builder.
 We'll come back to this method later.

 ### Interface Builder